cheminfo/nmrium-docs/docs/10_general/07_zoom/07_zoom.md

 :::

-## Esc to select zoom tool
+## Switch to the Zoom Tool with Esc

-Press <kbd>Esc</kbd> to unselect your current tool and select the zoom too.
+Press <kbd>Esc</kbd> to deselect the current tool and switch back to the zoom tool.

 ## Display Chemical Shift and Intensity of a Peak